 As for my writings, my main work is the book Radical Ecopsychology: Psychology in the Service of Life, 2nd ed.
 (State University of New York Press, 2013).
 More details on the book are available here.
 For the second edition I wrote a lengthy new chapter in which I reflect on how the field has developed since the book was first published in 2002.
 Although there have been a number of positive developments in the last decade, I believe ecopsychology still needs to catch up with its own radicalness.

-I am slowly writing a second book, tentatively entitled Ecopsychology at the Crossroads: Psychology and the Social-Historical Moment.
+I am slowly writing a second book, tentatively entitled Ecopsychology as Politics: Nature.
+Psyche, and the Social-Historical Moment.
 By the term "social-historical moment," I mean first of all the social and historical dimension of the "human-nature relationship," which has for the most part been ignored by the first two generations of the field.
 In a second sense, the term refers to this epochal moment in history and the demands it places on us as political animals.
-The book has turned into two volumes, the first entitled Manifesto for a Third Generation and the second Deepening Into Place.
-The Manifesto is aimed at getting behind the development of a new generation of ecopsychology that puts matters of justice at the centre of the field and also faces more directly the tremendous ferment of this historical moment.
+The book has turned into two volumes, the first entitled Grounds for the Next Generation and the second Deepening Into Place.
+The Grounds volume is aimed at getting behind the development of a third generation of ecopsychology that puts matters of justice at the centre of the field and also faces more directly the tremendous political ferment of this historical moment.
 Deepening Into Place will further elaborate my own approach to ecopsychological praxis in these fiery times.

 I offer related discussions of the first-generation/second-generation schism in the following two articles: “Clarifying the Challenges: A Response to Zhiwa Woodbury’s Review and Response to Radical Ecopsychology: Psychology in the Service of Life (2nd Ed.), by Andy Fisher.”
 Ecopsychology, 5 (2013), 158-162; and “Three Arguments for a Radical Ecopsychology.”
 Ecopsychology, 5 (2013), 225-227.